MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-justify-actions-cpp.md

 ms.custom: mode-api
 ---

-# Microsoft Information Protection File SDK - Action Justification for lowering a sensitivity label on a file (C++)
+# Microsoft Purview Information Protection File SDK - Action Justification for lowering a sensitivity label on a file (C++)

 This quickstart addresses handling of a downgrade label operation when the label policy requires justification.
 Here, we will use `mip::FileHandler` class for changing the labels of a file.
 For further details consult [API reference](./reference/mip-sdk-reference.md).